readium/readium-shared-js/README.md

 * `readium-external-libs.js`: aggregated library dependencies (e.g. Underscore, jQuery, etc.)
+* `readium-cfi-js.js`: Readium CFI library (basically, equivalent to the `js` folder of the readium-cfi-js submodule)
 * `readium-shared-js.js`: Readium-specific code (basically, equivalent to the `js` folder)
 * `readium-plugin-example.js`: simple plugin demo
 * `readium-plugin-annotations.js`: the annotation plugin (DOM selection + highlight), which bundle actually contains the "Backbone" library, as this dependency is not already included in the "external libs" bundle.